cleary/livecode/global/estuary_reference.md

   3. enter into the terminal:

 ```
+!listviews (see what views are available)
+!presetview n (choose one from above output)
+!publishview def (set current view as default for all users?)
 !presetview def (return to the default view)
+!dumpview (see what current view code looks like)
 !localview audiomap (list all samples)
 !localview [] (show visuals only)
 !showtempo (query tempo)